mrashid-github/mrashid-github.github.io/content/publication/C_07/index.md

 ---
-title: "Seismic energy dissipation and system fragility analysis of continuous reinforced concrete highway bridges"
+title: "System Fragility Analysis of a Horizontally Curved Multi-span Highway Bridge Structure"
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.